UQuark/Miscellaneous-old/README.md

 ##### Enchantments:
 - Charm of Comeback - prevents enchanted items from dropping when you die
-- Lumberjack enchantment - TreeCapitator as enchantment
+- Lumberjack - TreeCapitator as enchantment

 ##### Potions and effects:
 - Bound Inventory - keepInventory in a bottle!
 Also available in a beacon